stake-plus/govcomms/docs/README.md

 ## Current Limitations

 - There is **no running REST API or web UI** in this repository.
 Earlier documentation referenced these components but they are not present.
-- The feedback bot publishes events and posts in-thread embeds, but **does not currently relay web responses back to Discord** or auto-post to Polkassembly.
+- The feedback bot still does not relay web-originated replies back into Discord; only Discord submissions are ingested.
-- Rate limiting, moderation workflows, and Polkassembly publishing are pending reimplementation.
+- Moderation tooling and fine-grained rate limiting are not implemented.
 - The feedback bot assumes MySQL contains referendum rows; the new upsert logic will create placeholders if the indexer has not run yet.

 These gaps should be addressed before relying on the documentation for production deployments.